It’s not your fault, home IPL and Laser hair removal devices look almost identical, and trying to distinguish between the two can be tricky.

 Performance Difference Between IPL and Laser Hair Removal?

-Both IPL as well as laser hair reduction treatments have been widely available since the 1990’s and they both utilize light energy to cause damage in the hair shaft that disrupts the growth process of the hair.
+Both IPL, as well as laser hair reduction treatments, have been widely available since the 1990s and they both utilize light energy to cause damage in the hair shaft that disrupts the growth process of the hair.

 Hairs on your skin are at different growth stages.
 Fully grown hairs are zapped by the IPL or laser light which penetrates the surface of the skin where it’s absorbed by the melanin in the hair shaft and converted into intense heath that “damages” the growth process.
 Hairs naturally fall out over a few days to a week.

-Always test a small area first, such as a small patch on your forearm or lower leg to see how you respond before treating a larger area, and consult with a dermatologist before using an IPL or Laser machine.
+Always test a small area first, such as a small patch on your forearm or lower leg to see how you respond before treating a larger area and consult with a dermatologist before using an IPL or Laser machine.

-Performance and results from IPL’s and Lasers for permanent hair removal (though you need several session to get complete removal) are much the same.
+Performance and results from IPL’s and Lasers for permanent hair removal (though you need several sessions to get complete removal) are much the same.
 Lasers may be more favourable for thicker hairs and are typically the machines used by clinics.